spiral/framework/README.md

 }
 ```

-Declarative/lazy singletons and services (no need to torture all the time):
+Declarative/lazy singletons and services (no need to torture IoC all the time):

 ```php
 class SomeService implements SingletonInterface //or extends Service